 The type of investment property to buy

-One of the biggest decisions to make when you’re considering buying an investment property is what type of property to purchase, and in Toronto, the decision often comes down to whether to buy a house or a condominium.
+One of the biggest decisions to make when you’re considering buying an investment property is what type of property to purchase, and in Toronto, there are many options such as single family homes, condos, multiplex units and businesses.
+Your investment goals should guide the type of property you invest in.

 While the benefit of a condo is that the maintenance can be easy and very hands off, the downside is that you will have to cover your maintenance fees, and that money is not returned when you sell.
 With a house you save on maintenance fees, but there can be a much greater need for renovations and ongoing upkeep.